CH-YellowOrange/Aatrox-Cheng.github.io/_pages/about.md

 I received my master’s degree in Information Engineering from the Chinese University of Hong Kong (CUHK).
 During my master studies, my research interests centered on medical imaging and AI chip design.

+Unlike most good AI researchers, I am a "garbage maker".
+If you want to work with me, be prepared to be ripped off.
+Of course, if you don't mind leaving a stain on your resume, you can choose to communicate with me.